-Supplementing this logical argument in support of ESG investing, is a more ethically grounded demand for responsible investment options, particularly within the family office market.
-Over the past twenty years, family offices have become the preeminent vehicle for the ultra wealthy and expanded greatly in number, partially due to a younger generation of tech moguls looking for adequate homes for their assets.
+Supplementing this logical argument in support of ESG investing is a more ethically grounded demand for responsible investment options, particularly within the family office market.
+Over the past twenty years, family offices have become the preeminent vehicle for the ultra-wealthy and expanded in number, partially because of a younger generation of tech moguls looking for adequate homes for their assets.
 This new generation of successful individuals, unlike their predecessors, were brought up with an ever-present awareness of environmental and ethical issues.
-Running alongside the nouveau-family office, are long standing multi-generational groups who, themselves are handing over the reins to a younger generation of family members.
+Running alongside the Nouveau Family Office are long-standing multi-generational groups handing over the reins to a younger generation of family members.
 The result is a tsunami of wealth reaching the hands of millennials.

-Though the concept of impact investing is in no way a new idea, the drastic increase of younger investors inheriting enormous quantities of wealth has catalyzed the demand for ESG alternatives.
-As a result, more and more funds are beginning to tailor their investment strategies to accommodate this increasing demand.
+Though the concept of impact investing is not a new idea, the drastic increase of younger investors inheriting enormous quantities of wealth has catalyzed the demand for ESG alternatives.
+As a result, more and more funds are tailoring their investment strategies to accommodate this increasing demand.

-One could argue that favorable economic conditions have allowed for more investment liberties to be taken and the economic boom of the past decade has incubated the success of impact investments and in fact most industries.
-As the old adage goes, a rising tide lifts all boats.
-It is true that ESG strategies have yet to be tested against a major market correction yet this doesn’t seem to be deterring young, ultra-wealthy individuals from pursuing these opportunities.
-Ultimately, time will tell if impact investing and traditional value investing are directly correlated, mutually exclusive or somewhere in between.
+Perhaps favorable economic conditions have allowed for more investment liberties to be taken and the economic boom of the past decade has incubated the success of impact investments and in fact most industries.
+As the adage goes, a rising tide lifts all boats.
+ESG strategies have yet to be tested against a major market correction yet this doesn’t seem to deter young, ultra-wealthy individuals from pursuing these opportunities.
+Ultimately, time will tell if impact investing and traditional value investing are directly correlated, mutually exclusive, or somewhere in between.